espeak-ng/espeak-ng/README.md

 Optionally, you need:

 1.  the pulseaudio development library to enable pulseaudio output;
-2.  the portaudio development library to enable portaudio output.
+2.  the portaudio development library to enable portaudio output;
+3.  the sonic development library to enable sonic audio speed up support.

 ### Debian